 You can use, i.e. “@” followed by a nickname of the user you’re referring to.
 As a result this Instagram account owner will receive a personal notification about your post, and your followers will be able to tap and browse the account of this person/ brand, so this way you kind of promote your Instagram account, without a single penny spent on it.

 Instagram caption is also the place where relevant hashtags are to be posted, but many social media marketers tend to add them into the first comment.
 Keep reading if you’re interested why.
 It deserves a whole dedicated paragraph to learn how to use Instagram hashtags that will make your account visible.

 3. The Right Way To Use Hashtags On Instagram

 eCommerce website owners keep optimizing their stores for Google.
 SEO is the king that rules the world.
 Fortunately (or unfortunately?)
 Instagram is some kind of “state within a state”, with its own “political regime” and what makes your posts findable in Instagram is His Majesty Hashtag.

 A hashtag is created by placing hash character “#” in front of a word or unspaced phrase, e.g: #cardigan, #cardiganbigsize, #cardiganwelshcorgi etc.

-As long as you came to Instagram to sell, you want to put your product photos on Instagram in front of more people.
+As long as you came to Instagram to sell, you want to put your product photos on Instagram in front of more people and increase engagement.
 Using hashtags that define your product will make it discoverable.

-The point is that people use Instagram like a search engine, and search by hashtags is a widely used option (in addition to search by names, or “people”, and places).
+The point is that people use Instagram as a search engine, and search by hashtags is a widely used option (in addition to search by names, or “people”, and places).